-Basically, it's a classic arcade-ish game, 1 screen levels, gems to collect in a certain amount of time, monsters to avoid (or shoot if you collect the right item) and a 2 player co-op mode.
+It's a classic arcade-ish game, 1 screen level, gems to collect in a certain amount of time, monsters to avoid (or shoot if you collect the right item), and a 2 player co-op mode.

 Did you work with anyone else on the game?

 Around the end of the development of Underground Adventure, when I was thinking about adding some music to the game, I understood I couldn't make it alone (My skills in music composition are close to none).

 That's where the talented 8bit composer CutterCross came to help me.
 He made all the music and sounds for the game.
 Underground Adventure would not have been the same without him.

 The soundtrack is beautiful, and you can listen to it here.

 How did you get involved in the industry?

 I don't consider myself in this industry...
 I am doing it as a hobby.